Earlier this month we were sitting in New Orleans lamenting missing the 2016 edition of the Meridian Texas National Championship Barbecue Cook Off.

 Unlike in Texas where you can walk into any one of over two thousand smoked meat houses, New Orleans is a tough place to find expertly cooked brisket.

-That’s why we keep our antique Webber smoker loaded down with choice steer and hot guts, it’s easier to just do it ourselves.
+That’s why we keep our antique Weber smoker loaded down with choice steer and hot guts, it’s easier to just do it ourselves.

 After learning that Randy Valentine of Crist Propane cook team had won the brisket portion of the championship we reached out to the old barbecue cook and asked him a few questions about his methods.